Andrew Lambo: Pittsburgh Pirates

 Lambo hit .236 with 11 home runs and 58 RBI in 2011 playing for the Double-A Altoona Curve and the Triple-A Indianapolis Indians.
 He missed most of 2012 with a wrist injury.

 Lambo hit for the cycle on April 8, 2013, the first cycle in Altoona Curve history.
-After he hit .284 with 24 doubles, 5 triples, 31 home runs and 97 RBI in 117 games split between Altoona and Indianapolis, the Pirates announced on August 12, 2013 that Lambo would be called up to Major League Baseball for the first time on August 13.
+After he hit .284 with 24 doubles, 5 triples, 31 home runs and 97 RBI in 117 games split between Altoona and Indianapolis, the Pirates announced on August 12, 2013, that Lambo would be called up to Major League Baseball for the first time on August 13.
 He was optioned back to Indianapolis on August 18, and recalled on August 24.
 On September 28, 2013, Lambo hit his first and only career home run, a pinch-hit home run in the 6th inning against Cincinnati Reds pitcher Logan Ondrusek, the 6th home run hit by the Pirates that day.
 After the season, Lambo earned the organization's Minor League Player of the Year award after his 32 home runs ranked fourth among all minor league players.
 Lambo played winter baseball in Venezuela and played first base to prepare for the upcoming season.

+For the Pirates, Andrew Lambo played in eight games in 2013, six games in 2014 and eight games in 2015, each in left or right field, except for one game at first base in 2014.

+In the fourth inning on Sunday, September 14, 2014, in his only career game played at first base, Lambo was a part of the Pirates first triple play in PNC Park history, a 5-4-3 triple play from Josh Harrison to Neal Walker to Andrew Lambo against the Chicago Cubs.